Henry Barry, 4th Baron Barry of Santry: Trial

 Although Lord Santry was not immediately apprehended, there is no reason to think that the Crown intended that he should escape justice; indeed the authorities clearly aimed not only to prosecute him but to secure a conviction.
 Even in an age when the aristocracy enjoyed special privileges, the murder of Murphy, who by all accounts was an honest and hardworking man with a wife and young family to support, had shocked public opinion, whereas Lord Santry was regarded, even among members of his own class, as a public nuisance.
 In due course, Santry was arrested and indicted for murder.
 He demanded, as the privilege of peerage, a trial by his peers.
 The trial, which took place in the Irish Houses of Parliament on 27 April 1739, aroused immense public interest.

 Lord Wyndham, the Lord Chancellor of Ireland, presided in his office Lord High Steward of Ireland, with 23 peers sitting as judges.
 The Attorney-General for Ireland, Robert Jocelyn, and the Solicitor-General for Ireland, John Bowes, led for the prosecution.

 Bowes dominated the proceedings and his speeches made his reputation as an orator.
-Thomas Rundle, Bishop of Derry, who as a spiritual peer was only an observer at the trial, said "I never heard, never read, so perfect a piece of eloquence...the strength and light of his reason, the fairness and candour".
+Thomas Rundle, Bishop of Derry, who as a Lords Spiritual was only an observer at the trial, said "I never heard, never read, so perfect a piece of eloquence...the strength and light of his reason, the fairness and candour".
 The Bishop was scathing about the quality of counsel for the defence, describing the performance of Santry's counsel as "detestable".
 The defence case was that Murphy had died not from his wound but from a long-standing illness (or alternatively a rat bite), but in view of the medical evidence produced by the prosecution this was a hopeless argument.
 According to Bishop Rundle, Santry's counsel failed even to mention the possibility that Murphy, who lingered for 6 weeks after being stabbed, might have died through inadequate medical care.
 Given the overwhelming evidence of Lord Santry's guilt, however, any defence would probably have been useless, and despite what was described as their "looks of horror", his peers had little difficulty in finding Santry guilty.
 Wyndham, who had conducted the trial with exemplary fairness, pronounced the death sentence.
 His retirement soon afterwards was generally thought to be due to the strain of the trial.